 3. Treat a stuffy nose with warm salt water

 Salt-water rinsing helps break nasal congestion, while also removing virus particles and bacteria from your nose.
 Here's a popular recipe:

 Mix a pinch of salt and a pinch of bicarbonate of soda in about half a pint of warm water.
 Use a bulb syringe to squirt water into the nose.
 Hold one nostril closed by applying light finger pressure while squirting the salt mixture into the other nostril.
 Let it drain.
 Repeat two to three times, then treat the other nostril.

 Staying warm and resting when you first come down with a cold or the flu helps your body direct its energy toward the immune battle.
 This battle taxes the body.
 So give it a little help by staying off your feet.

 Gargling can moisten a sore throat and bring temporary relief.
 Try a teaspoon of salt dissolved in warm water, four times daily.
 To reduce the tickle in your throat, try an astringent gargle, such as tea,which contains tannins, to tighten the membranes.
-Or use a thick, viscous gargle made with honey, sage and cayenne pepper all of which are slightly antibacterial or antiseptic.
+Or use a thick, viscous gargle made with honey, sage and cayenne pepper all of which are slightly antiseptic.
 Steep fresh sage leaves with the cayenne in 100 ml of just boiled water for 10 minutes.
 Add about 50 ml of honey; you can also add a pinch of salt and some cider vinegar to help loosen phlegm.
 Let the mixture cool to room temperature before gargling.